 - 1. Staff presentation

-- 2. Ouestions for staff
+- 2. Questions for staff

-- 3. Public comment

-- 4. Planning Commission discussion and decision
+- 3. Board of County Commissioners discussion and comment

 INTRODUCTION

 The purpose of this item is to request approval for updating the Geology Element of the Boulder County Comprehensive Plan (BCCP) to incorporate improved geologic hazard and constraint mapping that represents the best available data of geologic hazard features in the county.
 The updated mapping provides Community Planning & Permitting with the ability to evaluate geologic hazards and constraints in the county to ensure that properties are developed in a manner that addresses potential risks.